jeffreywolf/threshold/README.md

 Examples
 ------------
-There are two steps: 1) run threshold the an image with "threshold.py" and 2) convert the raster to a vector representation with "polygons.py".
+There are two steps: 1) threshold an image with "threshold.py" and 2) convert the thresholded raster to a vector representation with "polygons.py".
 The two steps can be run as a pipeline using the driver ("driver.py").

 _For the purpose of these examples, create a folder called output in the threshold directory._